martinsing/expo-drizzle-default/README.md

 4. make `./app/addUser.tsx`
 5. make `./app/updateUser.tsx`

-If you want to practice, then you can combined addUser.tsx and updateUser.tsx as their views are pretty much the same.
 Follow along in Expo Go and don't forget to refresh `r` to see how this app comes together.

-## Update index.tsx
+## Step 8 - Update index.tsx

 Not going to mess too much with index.tsx and App.tsx and play with the config files.
-We'll make a simple index.tsx have a button that will point us to the list of users.
+Let's keep a simple `index.tsx` with a button that will point us to `userList`.
+I've also added a initializeDatabase() that we'll define in the next step.

 `./app/index.tsx`

 ```
 import { router } from "expo-router";
-import { Text, View, Button } from "react-native";
+import { Button, View } from "react-native";
+import { initializeDatabase } from "@/db/logic";

+// Initialize the database, if it doesn't exist
+initializeDatabase();
 export default function Index() {
   return (
     <View